 by Tom Wright, on Feb 22, 2018 3:31:18 PM

-January and February are our busiest months here at Cascade Strategy.
-It’s that time of year again when organizations look back on what they’ve achieved, and start dreaming about what we want to achieve next.
-Hopefully, last year was the year when you finally started to deliver against your strategic plan – but whether you did or didn’t, we’re on a mission to help you ensure that this year – your execution is the best it’s ever been.
+December and January are our busiest months here at Cascade Strategy.
+It's that time of year again when you reflect on your last strategy and look back on what you've achieved, and start dreaming about what you want to achieve next.
+Hopefully, last year was the year when you finally started to deliver against your strategic plan - but whether you did or didn't, we're on a mission to help you ensure that this year - your execution is the best it's ever been.

 But before we start to look forward, we first need to look back...

 Even if you feel like you had a pretty good year around delivering your goals, there are always lessons that can be learnt by reflecting on your strategy, to make things even better.
 Before you even start thinking about your goals for the new year, you need to do a frank and honest assessment of how well you did last time, and what can be improved upon.
 We recently came across a great blog by the team over at Zapier on how to do a 'project postmortem' - and 90% of what they say applies here.
 Rather than regurgitate their content, check out the original blog article here then head back over here where we'll put some strategy context on to their framework.

 OK, grab a notepad and start by asking yourself a few simple questions about your old plan:

 - What was I hoping to achieve by the end of the year?

 Maybe it was a revenue target, a sales goal or a new product launch.
 Note down around 3 key things that you were planning to achieve by the end of the year (whether you achieved them or not).

 Simple enough - put a 'Result' against any items on your paper that you either didn't achieve at all, or didn't achieve as well as you would have liked.